MaastrichtU-CDS/EPND-FAIRification/README.md

 #### Publishing anonyous METADATA

-The user can upload their TTL files to graphDB, and publish the OWL and the JSON file to a private cloud repository, which can be used to create a customised annotation graph for their data.
+The user can upload their TTL files to graphDB, and publish the OWL and the JSON file to a private cloud repository, which can then be used to create a customised annotation graph for their data.
 The usage of metadata for the creation of annotations ensures the privacy of user data.

 ### Data Descriptor Module